-Technically, the term ‘clean label’ has no official definition but rather has evolved from a general consumer understanding of what each individual or group of consumers believe it to be.
-For most, a clean label product seems to mean that it avoids the use of artificial ingredients or ingredients that the consumer does not recognise or know of.
+Technically, the term ‘clean label’ has no official definition.
+It has evolved from a general consumer understanding of what each individual or group of consumers believe it to be.
+For most, a clean-label product seems to mean that it avoids the use of artificial ingredients or ingredients that the consumer does not recognise or know of.

 This is important for brands to understand when developing new products because the reality of your product may not always match how consumers will view it.
-Each ingredient in the food or beverage you are creating has to be carefully researched, not just from a technical or scientific perspective, but also from a consumer perspective.
+Each ingredient in the food or beverage you are creating has to be carefully researched.
+Not only from a technical or scientific perspective but also from a consumer perspective.

-This type of research will be relevant when designing the recipe formulation for your product when we work on deciding which combination of ingredients to choose.
-This is why it’s important to understand who your end-customer is from the very beginning so that we can tailor your product to fit their needs and expectations as closely as possible.
+This type of research will be relevant when designing the recipe formulation for your product when we work on deciding which combination of ingredients.
+This is why it’s important to understand who your end-customer is from the very beginning.
+So that we can tailor your product to fit their needs and expectations as closely as possible.